AlexisMaizel/Virtual_Lateral_Roots/README.txt

 This method was used to create the visual average deformation results in Wangenheim et al (2016):
 Rules and Self-Organizing Properties of Postembryonic Plant Organ Cell Division Pattern.

+mainCellClusterSegmentation
+**********************

+This method is inspired by the idea of Wählby et al. (2004): Combining intensity, edge and shape information for 2D and 3D segmentation of cell nuclei in tissue sections.
+I reimplemented as far as I can reproduce what they did several steps of their approach.
+The figure 2 in their paper gives a good impression of the intermediate and final results.
+I successfully reimplemented the methods resulting in the images 2A - 2F which yield quite promising results applied to our datasets.
+I also implemented the idea shown in 2G - 2I but I am not sure how these results can be of use (Maybe I made a mistake in the code).
+Anyway, the idea is also in the file but comment out.

 mainExportTriangulation
 **********************